pawelrojek/nextcloud-drawio/README.md

 ## Known Issues ##
-If you're experiencing problems while updating your Nextcloud intance, try to disable/delete Draw.io integration app (/apps/drawio/) and then install/copy it again after the NC update is completed.
+- If you're experiencing problems while updating your Nextcloud intance, try to disable/delete Draw.io integration app (/apps/drawio/) and then install/copy it again after the NC update is completed.
+- Files won't open in Draw.io while using Dashboard / Recommended Files (NC20)

 ## Configuration ##